Simulink Verification and Validation

 Select the entire header with a mouse.

-Select Add link to Word selection to create a link.
+Select Requirements Traceability > Link to Selection in Word to create a link.

 Signal links are attached to individual groups of signals, not to the Signal Builder block as a whole.
 Use this sort of links for test cases that are defined as Signal Builder groups.